Itera/ada-django-kurs/__tasks__/part1/README.md

 Note that we wrapped the recipe title in an HTML `<h2>` tag instead of a `<p>` tag. `<h2>` is a heading tag in HTML, and is the second largest heading one can use.

 Did the recipe titles appear on your screen?
-For-loops and data rendering is a bit tricky in HTML, so check out the `__solutions__` folder if you experience some issues.
+For-loops and data rendering is a bit tricky in HTML, so ask for help if you experience some issues.

 ## Task 3: Order your dataset